 Regional Chapters are similar to SIGs but are organized around geographic areas allowing members within a region to communicate and share information.
 Chapters may encompass a state, a region or an international area.

-Chapters maintain regular communication through listservs and conference calls, sponsor various activities throughout the year and meet in-person each spring at the ATA Annual Conference.
+Chapters maintain regular communication through community discussion boards and conference calls, they sponsor various activities throughout the year and meet in-person each spring at the ATA Annual Conference.

 Discussion Groups are more informal arrangements, providing a forum for members to discuss nascent or niche topics within telemedicine.
 Particularly active Discussion Groups may be promoted to full SIG status, with enough membership participation and interest.

-Discussion Groups communicate through listservs and conference calls but may not have as many activities throughout the year as their SIG counterparts.
+Discussion Groups communicate through community discussion boards and conference calls but may not have as many activities throughout the year as their SIG and Chapter counterparts.
 Discussion Groups convene in-person each spring at the ATA Annual Conference.

 Councils are groups based around ATA membership type; as such, they are open only to individuals and organizations who join ATA at a specific level of membership.
 Councils provide a forum where these members can discuss issue of importance to their collective interests and the broader industry of telemedicine.